- Geothermal Engineer

 Urban and semi-urban areas provide vast opportunities as compared to rural areas.
 Himachal Pradesh, Jammu & Kashmir, Andaman and Nicobar Island, Gujarat, Surajkund, Hazaribagh and Jharkhand provide good employment opportunities for geothermal engineers.
 These places have geothermal sites and pre-installed geothermal plants.
 Surajkund, Hazaribagh and Jharkhand are radioactive provinces of India.

 Time pressure is quite moderate in the profession.
-A geothermal engineer works in an office setting, laboratory, project site, and manufacturing workshops.
+Individuals who opt for a career as geothermal engineers work in an office setting, laboratory, project site, and manufacturing workshops.
 He or she works 40 hours a week.
 Sometimes work hours may increase due to deadlines.

 The working hours will depend on which part of the industry one works in.
 If a person is involved in project management or design, research, and development, you’ll typically work from 9 am to 5 pm.
 While those working in processing or a power station will experience a different work environment since these facilities run on a 24-hour schedule.
-One might be required to work on a seven-day rotation, including weekends, evenings, and nights.
+Individuals who opt for a career as a geothermal engineer might be required to work on a seven-day rotation, including weekends, evenings, and nights.

 Weekly Hours of Work